UniversalDependencies/docs/_u-pos/PART.md

 or phrase to impart meaning and that do not satisfy definitions of other universal parts of speech (e.g. [adpositions](ADP), [coordinating conjunctions](CCONJ), [subordinating conjunctions](SCONJ) or [auxiliary verbs](AUX)).
-Particles may encode grammatical categories such as negation, mood, tense etc.  Particles are normally not inflected, although exceptions may occur.
+Particles may encode grammatical categories such as negation.
+Particles are normally not inflected, although exceptions may occur.

 Note that the `PART` tag does not cover so-called _verbal particles_